Weak and entropy physics-informed neural networks for conservation laws: Weak and Entropy PINNs Formulation (WE-PINNs)

 \subsection{Space--time control-volume formulation}

-The space--time conservation identity \eqref{eq:weak_conservation} serves as the structural foundation of the WE-PINNs framework.
-Rather than enforcing conservation pointwise in differential form, the method enforces this identity over space--time control volumes, thereby avoiding the need for classical differentiability.
-We restrict attention to control volumes of the form
+The space--time conservation identity~\eqref{eq:weak_conservation} is the structural basis of WE-PINNs.
+The method enforces this identity over space--time control volumes rather than pointwise, which bypasses the need for classical differentiability.
+We use control volumes of the form